Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Monsters.md

 - Torturer (motivation: to hurt and terrify)
 - Trickster (motivation: to create chaos)

-Decide on all the remaining elements that you’ll need: its powers, attacks, armour, harm capacity, and weakness(es):
+Decide on all the remaining elements that you’ll need: its powers, attacks, [[armour]], [[harm]] capacity, and weakness(es):

 - Pick the type for the motivation this monster needs.
 - Note down all the supernatural powers that it has.
 - Define weaknesses.
-- Define its attacks: how much harm does it do (usually 3-5)?
+- Define its attacks: how much [[harm]] does it do (usually 3-5)?
 What range?
 Are any other tags required?
-- How much armour does it have?
+- How much [[armour]] does it have?
-- How much harm can it suffer before it dies (usually 8-12)?
+- How much [[harm]] can it suffer before it dies (usually 8-12)?
-- Optionally, custom moves for the monster’s powers.
+- Optionally, [[custom moves]] for the monster’s powers.

 When your hunters are experienced and capable, you can make the monsters tougher than those guidelines.
-For attacks, the normal range is 3- to 5-harm, but go higher if a monster especially dangerous.
-An attack doing 8-harm or more is instant death (hunters have ways to survive such nasty attacks, of course: spending Luck, or another hunter **protecting** them).
+For attacks, the normal range is 3- to 5-[[harm]], but go higher if a monster especially dangerous.
+An attack doing 8-[[harm]] or more is instant death (hunters have ways to survive such nasty attacks, of course: spending Luck, or another hunter **protecting** them).

 If you haven’t already worked out what it’s trying to achieve, give that some thought now.
 You need to know what its plan is, even if that plan is just “eat a lot of people.”
 If your initial idea doesn’t suggest a plan, look at the type you have given it.
 The motivation should suggest a certain sort of goal.
 Think about that, and then work out (given what you’ve already thought of) what is the *worst* thing that monster could be planning here?
-The plan could also fulfill the next stage in one of your arcs, or be a new twist on something that happened in a previous mystery.
+The plan could also fulfill the next stage in one of your [[arcs]], or be a new twist on something that happened in a previous mystery.

 Example Monsters

-Here are some examples to illustrate a variety of different monsters.
-Note that I’ve given each one a monster type that fits the basic concept of the creature, but if you use it in a mystery you should consider whether it fits the monster’s role for that adventure, and change the type if you find a better match.
+Here are some [[examples]] to illustrate a variety of different monsters.
+Note that I’ve given each one a monster type that fits [[the basic concept]] of the creature, but if you use it in a mystery you should consider whether it fits the monster’s role for that adventure, and change the type if you find a better match.

 **A CLASSIC VAMPIRE**